+Grammar practice

-Grammar practice s Revision In Year 9 students continue learning the present, perfect, imperfect, future and conditional tenses.
+In Year 9 students continue learning the present, perfect, imperfect, future and conditional tenses.
 They also need to use opinion phrases and justify their opinions with reasons in their speaking and writing.

+The AQA GCSE French/Spanish/German Grammar and Translation Workbook is a good investment for additional support and can be ordered from Amazon for approximately £6.
+Students can also print off their own copies of the "Grammar toolkits" from Copia.
+They can use these in combination with their Knowledge Organisers to revise key grammar.

+Revision

-Students should practise writing paragraphs on units 1 - 5 in the present, past, future and conditional tenses.
+Students should practise writing paragraphs on units 1-5 in the present, past, future and conditional tenses.
 For each tense students should add opinions and justify them.
-The AQA GCSE French/Spanish/German Grammar and Translation Workbook is a good investment for addi- tional support and can be ordered from Amazon for approximately £6.

 To help build confidence for the speaking assessments, students should practise speaking their revision paragraphs out loud either by themselves or to a family member or friend.